Zhoues/RoboTracer/README.md

 ## 🔥 Updates

+[2026-09-20] 🔥🔥🔥 We release the TraceSpatial Dataset, which is the first dataset for spatial tracing (i.e., EEF or object 3D keypoint trajectory).

-[2025-12-23] 🔥🔥🔥 RoboTracer get accepted to ECCV 2026!
+[2026-07-21] 🔥🔥🔥 RoboTracer get accepted to ECCV 2026!
 See you in Malmö, Sweden!
 We will release all trace-related data in the few days!

+[2026-03-11] 🔥🔥🔥 If you want to enjoy the ability of spatial tracing, try the [RoboBrain 2.5](https://github.com/FlagOpen/RoboBrain2.5) series model!

-[2025-12-23] 🔥🔥🔥 TraceSpatial-Bench is released on [HF](https://huggingface.co/datasets/JingkunAn/TraceSpatial-Bench).
+[2025-12-23] TraceSpatial-Bench is released on [HF](https://huggingface.co/datasets/JingkunAn/TraceSpatial-Bench).
 Let's evaluate your model's spatial tracing ability!

-[2025-12-16] 🔥🔥🔥 We release RoboTracer on [arxiv](https://arxiv.org/abs/2512.13660) and launch the [project page](https://zhoues.github.io/RoboTracer/).
+[2025-12-16] We release RoboTracer on [arxiv](https://arxiv.org/abs/2512.13660) and launch the [project page](https://zhoues.github.io/RoboTracer/).
 It retains all [RoboRefer](https://github.com/zhoues/RoboRefer) (previous version) features while also further supporting multi-step, metric-grounded spatial tracing with explicit reasoning.

 ## 🤗 Model Zoo &  Dataset & Benchmark